Intro

 ||: Give me the night (all right, tonight) :|| x3

-Give Me The Night chords and progressions
+Give Me The Night Chords: Learn the progressions

 Here’s the main chord progression: VI – II – III – IV.
 In the key of Fm, that’s: